FihlaTV/HelixGame/README.md

 A 3D game written in C++ using the OpenGL and SDL libraries in a Linux environment.

 ## Installation
-Download the files and run the makefile inside the *project* folder.
-You can found more information about the game <a href="http://helixgame.altervista.org/">here</a> (in italian).
+Download the files and run the makefile inside the *project* folder. <br> You can found more information about the game <a href="http://helixgame.altervista.org/">here</a> (in italian).

 ## Dependencies